 Greywater: is the wastewater that comes from sinks, washing machines, bathtubs and showers.
 It contains lower levels of contamination, making it easier to treat and process.

 Recycled greywater is commonly used in irrigation and constructed wetlands – as long as no harmful chemicals are present.
 Greywater that contains food particles can nourish plants, it can also be used for washing and flushing toilets.
 Where water is scarce - greywater is valuable.

 How to treat greywater: it can be reused in gardens with little or no treatment through a subsurface irrigation system to evenly spread water around in the garden.
 This method is safer for untreated greywater; however all treatment recommendations depend on the condition of the greywater.

 Greywater offers an economical water source for those who do not have access to mains or are unable to collect enough rainwater for indoor use.
-By reusing treated greywater for toilet flushing you can save approximately 50L of potable water in an average household every day (Your Home, Australian Government).
+By reusing treated greywater for toilet flushing you can save approximately 50L of potable water in an average household every day (Department of Industry, Science, Energy and Resources 2013, Your Home, Australian Government, Canberra).

 How to ensure water quality for greywater and blackwater:

 The quality of reused water will depend on the treatment system, the water’s previous use and chemicals used at the source.
 Consider the following to simplify the treatment requirements:

 - minimise use of harsh chemical cleanings, consider natural cleaning products instead;